cf-sewe/cplace-cssc-operator/README.md

 Note that snapshots may also be removed from the file system.
 Therefore, the Operator should scan snapshots regularly for consistency.

+### Admin Scripts API

+The admin script location is defined in the Operator config.
+Additional information is stored in "meta" files directly in that location.

+Admin scripts for the instance sewe.cf.test.cplace.cloud are stored for example under `/instances/sewe.cf.test.cplace.cloud/admin-scripts/CreateTenantAction_arfia.java`.
+A meta JSON file is stored under `/instances/sewe.cf.test.cplace.cloud/admin-scripts.json`.

+Script execution will be monitored by the Operator.
+The status of stale running scripts will be updated to "aborted" or "crashed" depending on the Operator's knowledge of the cplace instance.

+Admin scripts cannot be cancelled.

+> `GET /instances/{instanceId}/admin-scripts`

+Lists all admin scripts of the specified cplace instance that have been executed.
+The information is retrieved from the meta JSON file.

+- List of admin-scripts:
+  - name: Admin-Script name
+  - createdAt: Creation timestamp
+  - completedAt: Completion timestamp
+  - status: success, failed, running, aborted (cplace regular restart), crashed (cplace crashed)

+Params:

+- status: filter by status
+- limit: retrieve only specified number of snapshots (default 10)
+- offset: 0

+> `POST /instances/{instanceId}/admin-scripts`

+Uploads a new admin script and executes it.
+This API will not wait for its completion.
+When the Operator has successfully scheduled the script for execution, the returned `adminScriptId` can be used to check for the script's status.

+> `GET /instances/{instanceId}/admin-scripts/{adminScriptId}`

+Retrieves information for the specified admin script and instance (see above).

+### DNS API

+> `GET /dns`

+Returns the DNS information of the specified instance domain.
+Should be used by Controller to determine if a user selected instance name is available.

+HTTP 404 when the DNS entry was not found.

+HTTP 200 when it exists and returns its information:
+- type: Type of DNS record (e.g. `A`)
+- value: Target IP or name (e.g. `1.2.3.4`)

+Creating DNS entries via API is currently not planned and implicitly done by the deployment procedure.

+## Example Flow

+### cplace Instance is Deployed

+The cSSC Controller deploys a cplace instance.
+The instance configuration is stored on GIT.
+The operator is informed by a webhook of a GIT change, or checks it at regular intervals.
+The instance belongs to a user/organization, however the Operator component is not aware of users or organizations.

+#### User Inputs

+There are several supported use cases how a user may deploy a cplace instance to the cSSC.
+The user inputs will be stored by the Controller in GIT along with other instance specific configuration.

+The Controller component is responsible to validate user inputs before submitting to GIT.
+For example, the Controller would confirm by calling the `GET /dns` API that the user selected instance domain name is available.

+Demo case:

+- User in cFactory or SSE organization selects environment "Demo" (instance template is automatically selected)
+- Instance name is automatically generated: `o3t8.cf.demo.cplace.cloud`
+- Instance sizing is automatically configured (2 core, 3 GB heap, 25 GB disk) by template
+- Release can be selected, but integration repo is automatically chosen (demo build)
+- Instance lifetime: selection limited by instance template to: 30, 60, 90 days.
+- Custom config:
+  - Solution template selection
+- Required admin scripts are provided to Operator.
+  For example, the `SolutionTemplateImportAction.java` admin script will perform all required steps to provision a Solution Template demo.
+  For example, it downloads the correct demo tenant archive for the currently running cplace release.

+Dev case:

+- User in cFactory or SSE Org selects environment "Test", instance template:
+- Instance name: User can enter custom identifier, `<custom>.cf.test.cplace.cloud`
+- Instance sizing is configured by selected template
+- Build identifier from central can be selected (later Repo, Release + Build)
+- Instance lifetime: selection limited by instance template to: 6mo, 1yr, 2yr.
+- Custom config:
+  cplace properties

+Admin scripts are an essential part how instances are provisioned in the cSSC.
+The tenant export files required for demo provisioning should be downloaded from a public web server.
+Storing them is out of scope of the Operator.

 ## Unsorted Ideas

 - Test strategy could involve a mocked stack that installs a very simple HTTP application.
 - Instance prolongation should be possible by user from the Controller UI later (auto prolong maybe even).
   Operator is responsible to clean expired instances and backups (30 days after instance removal).
 - Custom Domain (CNAME) will only be supported later, for production use cases.
+  The problematic part here is the Cloudflare integration / extra cost for CNAME's.
 - Instances can be matched against cost center by the Controller.
 - One environment can be used by multiple organizations (e.g. Dev, Sales, Partner).
   The Controller defines which org has access to which environments (TBC).
 - Operator should provide metrics for the environment and instances (e.g. instance CPU usage).
   - The metrics can be consumed by Controller and displayed to the user.
+- Instances are monitored by the Operator.
+  When an instance is crashing (depending on the backend stack) the instance will automatically be restarted until the attempts are exceeded.